VanshajR/Branchify/README.md

 ---

 ## Contributing
-If you'd like to contribute to TreeViz, please open an issue or a pull request at the [repository](https://github.com/VanshajR/TreeViz)
+If you'd like to contribute to Branchify, please open an issue or a pull request at the [repository](https://github.com/VanshajR/Branchify)